mlaimail77/artem/README.md

 ## How Does Artto Judge Art?

 Artto looks at art through several lenses.
 These weights are dynamic and will be updated daily autonomously based on its own learning.
+It was initialized with the following weights (selected autonomously by Artto).
+The latest weights can be found on the [Artto website](https://artto.xyz).

 - How innovative is it technically?
 (8%)
 - Is it artistically strong?
 (20%)